Lesson Plan: Basic Fiber Optics, Introduction and Overview - Online Course With Certificate of Completion

 How This Self-Study Program Works

-This Fiber U self-study program will divide the basics of fiber optics into a number of smaller topics.
-Each topic will have a brief introduction to the subject, telling you what you should learn from that lesson, link you to FOA YouTube video lectures and will then link you to several pages on the FOA Online Reference Guide to Fiber Optics or Chapters or Sections in the FOA Reference Guide to Fiber Optics printed book for you to study.
+This Fiber U self-study program will divide the basics of fiber optics into ten topics - see the links below.
+Each topic will have a brief introduction to the subject, telling you what you should learn from that lesson, link you to reference materials in 3 formats: FOA YouTube Videos, pages in the FOA Online Reference Guide to Fiber Optics and a chapter in the FOA Reference Guide to Fiber Optics printed book for you to study.

 Learning More and Developing Skills

 All lesson plans include FOA YouTube video lectures on the topic.

 FOA Online Reference Guide to Fiber Optics

-FOA Reference Guide to Fiber Optics textbook
+Lennie Lightwave's Guide to Fiber Optics

 Let's get started!